qdercon/pstpipeline/README.md

 remotes::install_github("qdercon/pstpipeline")
 ```

-The majority of the code in the notebooks is in R, so if you wish to run things this way I would recommend taking a look at the notebooks/R documentation, and then copy/paste or write your own function calls as appropriate.
+The majority of the code in the notebooks is in R, so if you wish to run things this way I would recommend taking a look at the notebooks, and then copy/paste or write your own function calls as appropriate.
+All user functions (listed below) are fully documented; this documentation can be easily accessed via the ```?``` function in R/RStudio.

 #### Key components of the package